 - Abusive Dad: Not in Real Life, but between Lionel Luthor and Sylar's dad on Heroes and Thaddeus Sivana's father in SHAZAM!, he's got this trope covered.

 - Badass Beard: Most of his roles see him sporting one.
 Often overlaps with Beard of Evil.

 - Large Ham: Oh yes.
 Given his penchant for villainous roles it often overlaps with Evil Is Hammy.

-- Playing Against Type: His character in Gremlins 2: The New Batch is played up as being the usual crooked unpleasant executive.
+- His character in Gremlins 2: The New Batch is played up as being the usual crooked unpleasant executive.
 Glover instead played him as an immensely likable if very eccentric businessman.

-- Also, his role in the HBO Western Comedy El Diablo.
+- His role in the HBO Western Comedy El Diablo.
 Glover plays a con artist gunfighter, but the character is actually on the side of the heroes and is probably the most affable character in the show.